theendercore/HalfedLife/README.md

-# The TeamVoided Template
-Template mod by TeamVoided
+# Halfed Life

+Time to reduce your health

+fun gun mod